Our Lady J: TV and film career

-In 2014, Joey Soloway hired Our Lady J as a staff writer for the hit series Transparent, making Lady J the first out trans person to be hired into a Hollywood writers' room.
-Lady J's episode, "If I Were a Bell", drew international critical acclaim for its authentic portrayal of a trans childhood.
-During her four seasons working on the series, Lady J was promoted from staff writer to story editor, to co-producer, and then to producer.
+In 2014, Joey Soloway hired Our Lady J as a staff writer for the hit series Transparent, making Our Lady J the first out trans person to be hired into a Hollywood writers' room.
+Our Lady J's episode, "If I Were a Bell", drew international critical acclaim for its authentic portrayal of a trans childhood.
+During her four seasons working on the series, she was promoted from staff writer to story editor, to co-producer, and then to producer.

-In 2017, Ryan Murphy hired Lady J to write and produce the television show Pose.
-Lady J's contributions to the HIV/AIDS storylines went on to become the center of both critical and audience acclaim.
+In 2017, Ryan Murphy hired Our Lady J to write and produce the television show Pose.
+Her contributions to the HIV/AIDS storylines went on to become the center of both critical and audience acclaim.

-On two seasons of Transparent and on all three seasons of Pose, Lady J made on-screen musical cameo appearances, performing with Billy Porter, MJ Rodriguez, Patti Lupone, and Sandra Bernhard.
+On two seasons of Transparent and on all three seasons of Pose, Lady J made on-screen musical cameo appearances, performing with Billy Porter, Michaela Jaé Rodriguez, Patti LuPone, and Sandra Bernhard.

 In 2020, New Regency teamed with Our Lady J to develop a pilot based on the life of Dante "Tex" Gill, called Rub & Tug.
 The story had previously been set up as a feature film with Scarlett Johansson attached, but after outcry from the LGBTQ+ community, Johansson left the project and Lady J was brought on to reimagine the story with authentic casting.

 In 2022, Lady J continued her collaboration with Ryan Murphy by writing an episode for season two of American Horror Stories.
 She then went on to executive produce and write season eleven of American Horror Story, entitled NYC.
 Our Lady J made her directorial debut on AHS: NYC episode nine, "Requiem 1981/1987: Part 1".

-In late 2022, it was announced that Our Lady J would develop a comedy series at Hulu with comedians Holmes and Caleb Hearons, on which Lady J will serve as executive producer and showrunner.
+In late 2022, it was announced that Our Lady J would develop a comedy series at Hulu with comedians Holmes and Caleb Hearon, on which she will serve as executive producer and showrunner.

+Music career

+In 2024, Our Lady J made a return to music with her single, “Future Of Us,” featuring the New York City Gay Men’s Chorus.
+The song made a notable debut at the 2024 Met Gala.